 Superfast connectivity and a car that’s a mobile Internet hotspot, thanks to addition of 4G LTE with built-in Wi-Fi to the standard OnStar assistance system.
 Giving the top-trim LTZ model more zip – on the road, that is — also is in the cards for this subcompact sedan and hatchback duo.

 Why should I wait for the 2016 model?

-To get the latest styling and equipment.
-Appearance changes aren’t likely to amount to more than a reshaped grille, front bumper, and headlights.
-Different cabin-surface textures and perhaps new taillamp lenses could round-out the updates.
-Chevy probably won’t introduce major new features, but could expand availability of such items as the rearview camera to the least-expensive Sonic model.
+To get the newest styling and equipment.
+This car came to America for model-year 2012 and is on schedule for a model-year 2018 full redesign.
+That suggests the 2016 version will get some appearance changes, probably a reshaped grille, front bumper, and headlights.
+Different cabin-surface textures and perhaps new taillamp lenses could round out the updates.
+Chevy probably won’t introduce major new features but could expand availability of such items as the rearview camera to the least-expensive model.